 The Committee shall conduct its business in accordance with this Charter and any direction by the Board.
 The Committee shall report, at least annually, to the Board.

 The Committee will maintain written minutes of its meetings, which minutes will be filed with the minutes of the meetings of the Board.

-Approved by the Board of Directors on February 9, 2017.
+Approved by the Compensation Committee on August 22, 2022 and the Board of Directors on August 23, 2022.

 - Financial Expert